omnit3a/Jenny/Readme.md

   - [ ] Hashmaps
 - [X] User Input

-## How to run the Jenny interpreter (as of Alpha v1.2)
+## How to run the Jenny interpreter (as of Alpha v2.0)
-1. Download the source code
+1. Download the correct zip file from the releases menu
-2. Run the source code in your java IDE with an run configuration for applications
+2. Run either "run.sh" (if you're on mac) or "run.bat" (if you're on Windows)
-3. Type in the path to the file you want to run
+3. You will be greeted with a blinking cursor once you run the startup file.
+Enter the file path of the ".jen" file you wish to run, then press enter
+4. You will now be running the program the you specified

 After step 3, you will be running a Jenny program